Choosing the Right Data Repository Sources Can Make a Difference

 The process pf Data Selection and Exploration

-These are steps described in the patent aiming to make it more likely that the data sources used by a search engine are good ones.
+These are steps described in the patent aiming to make it more likely that a search engine’s data repository sources are good ones.

-(A) Relevant Data Sources are identified with the use of keyword queries.
+(A) Relevant Data Repository Sources are identified with the use of keyword queries.

 (B) A source exploration dashboard tool is used to show the big picture of available sources and highlight identified relevant sources.